-Introduction to Agriculture Management (AGEC 242) Introduction to Agriculture Marketing (AGEC 244) Introduction to Agriculture Finance (AGEC 246) Introduction to Animal Science (ANSC 114) Feeds and Feeding (ANSC 123) Livestock Production (ANSC 220) Leadership and Presentation Techniques (H&CE 241) World Food Crops (PLSC 110) Principles of Crop Production (PLSC 225) Introduction to Range Science (RNG 236) Introduction to Soil Science (SOIL 210) Soil Fertility and Fertilizers (SOIL 222) Animal Health (VETS 239)
+Introduction to Agriculture Management (AGEC 242) Introduction to Agriculture Marketing (AGEC 244) Introduction to Agriculture Finance (AGEC 246 Agriculture, Technology, Food and Natural Resources Introduction to Animal Science (ANSC 114) Feeds and Feeding (ANSC 123) Livestock Production (ANSC 220) Leadership and Presentation Techniques (H&CE 241) World Food Crops (PLSC 110) Principles of Crop Production (PLSC 225) Introduction to Range Science (RNG 236) Introduction to Soil Science (SOIL 210) Soil Fertility and Fertilizers (SOIL 222) Animal Health (VETS 239)

 Technology instruction is infused throughout the curriculum.
 Students are exposed to various applications of technology related to business management, crop production, livestock production and soil science.
 Precision farming technology instruction includes guidance systems, handheld GPS systems, GIS software, variable rate fertilizer application and remote sensing.
 Internship is optional.
 BSC offers dual admission for students planning to pursue a bachelor's degree in agriculture at North Dakota State University or Dickinson State University.